 Detailed History of .com

 While we know that the first .com was assigned to symbolics.com on March 15, 1985, the genesis of .com is less clear.
-According to Craig Partridge, chief scientist at Raytheon BBN Technologies, the name for domains evolved as the system was created.
+According to Craig Partridge, Professor & Department Chair of Computer Science at Colorado State University, the name for domains evolved as the system was created.
 At first, .cor was proposed as the domain for corporations, but when the final version came out it was switched to .com.

 "I don't recall anybody ever thinking we were creating an organizational structure to encompass hundreds of millions of entities covering the entire planet in support of all human activities.
 And it certainly wasn't supposed to last for 30+ years, even as an experiment.
 It just happened to turn out that way."